 CO2-based Heat Pumps: Carbon dioxide (CO2) is a refrigerant with low global warming potential (GWP) and zero ozone depletion potential (ODP).
 Amongst the various refrigerants used in industry, CO2-based refrigeration and heat pump units are often considered the best alternative in cold climates.
 This project aims to model CO2-based designs suitable for cold climates and investigates optimized design parameters for processes such as those used in the fishing industry and low-energy buildings for combined tap water and space heating.
 Design modifications utilizing an ejector or different refrigerant blends in combination with CO2 are a particular research interest.

-Optimisation of Linkages in the CCS Value Chain: The objective of the project is to conduct research into how the linkages between the three main elements of capture, transport and storage can be better optimised.
-For example, how dehydration of CO2 can be better integrated with CO2 capture, compression and the requirements of storage.
+Optimization of Linkages in the CCS Value Chain: The objective of the project is to conduct research into how the linkages between the three main elements of capture, transport, and storage can be better optimized.
+For example, how dehydration of CO2 can be better integrated with CO2 capture, compression, and the requirements of storage.
 The project will look at the links between all elements of the chain and the chain as an end-to-end process.
 The focus will be on the combinations of technologies that are as a minimum proven at the pilot scale and therefore could form the links in the near future.

 Ice Accretion on Ship in Arctic Waters: The objective of the project is to identify the key factors for the accretion of ice on the ship operating in Arctic waters.
-The project also includes to investigate the possible techniques that may be employed to predict and measure the icing rate, ice load and thickness on and integrate with the automated de-icing systems on a large scale.
+The project also includes investigating the possible techniques that may be employed to predict and measure the icing rate, ice load, and thickness on and integrate with the automated de-icing systems on a large scale.
 The icing problem is quite critical for the Norwegian maritime industry.
-The project is funded by Norwegian Research Council and Faroepetroelum AS.
+The project is funded by the Norwegian Research Council and Faroepetroelum AS.